 Regulation 47-916.
-Advertising.
+Advertising - Alcohol Content.

 Basis and Purpose.
-The statutory authority for this regulation is located at subsections 44-3-202(1)(b), 44-3-202(2)(a)(I)(H), and 44-3-202(2)(a)(I)(N), C.R.S.
+The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b), 44- 3-202(2)(a)(I)(H), and 44-3-202(2)(a)(I)(N), C.R.S.
 The purpose of this regulation is to provide guidance regarding certain prohibited advertising practices of malt, vinous, or spirituous liquor licensees regarding the alcohol content of beverages sold, distributed, or dispensed on the licensed premises.